-- 10.3.2 If stratification is required, the CAB shall follow the site sampling procedure for each subgroup independently, as per 10.5. - 10.3.3 The CAB shall complete the sample stratification and document the rationale in the scheme database.
+- 10.3.2 If stratification is required, the CAB shall follow the site sampling procedure for each subgroup independently, as per 10.5. - 10.3.3 The CAB shall keep a record of complete the sample stratification process and document the rationale in the CoC audit checklistscheme database.